alysonpsantos/journal/git/README.md

+# Basic git

+## Fundamentals

+Git is used for versioning

+Repository

+Repository operations: add, commit, push, pull, clone, etc.

+What these operations do and the main "areas" in git workflow

+Good images (and referenced) in images folder. git-dataflow and git-workflow

-## some config
+## Configuration

-git config manage custom configuration options for Git repositories. can be local (for the current repository) or global (for the current user)
+git config manages custom configuration options for Git repositories.
+They can be local (for the current repository) or global (for the current user).
+Obs: system configurations

 ```
 git config --local (stored in .git/config)